Who owns the publishing rights to my book when I publish through Wheatmark?

 Why should I publish with Wheatmark?

 Experience counts in publishing!
-Wheatmark published its first title in the year 2000.
+Wheatmark published its first title in the year 2000, so we have more than two decades of know-how under our belts.

-Since then, we’ve published nearly 100 clients who’ve sold at least 2,000 copies of their books.
+Since then, we’ve published numerous cliets who’ve sold at least 2,000 copies of their books.
 Some have gone on to sell 5,000, 10,000, or 25,000 copies, license their translation or movie rights, and even land traditional publishing deals.

 We can help you achieve the same kind of publishing success, whether you want to find an agent and land a traditional deal, publish under our imprint, or start your own publishing firm.